Slevinski/slevinski.github.io/series/writing-and-representation/entries/overview/essay.md

 - argues that SignWriting needs both a representational axis and an organizational axis
 - defines plane-based writing as an analytic descriptor
 - situates the signbox as a writing-systems issue before it becomes a technical model

+**Point, Line, and Plane Evidence Notes**

+- companion bridge note rather than a separate main paper
+- supports the move from *The Shape of Writing* to the writing-systems series
+- identifies the evidence and infrastructure questions behind the point-line-plane frame

 **Perspective and Authored Space**